Article I, Organization

 Section 6.
 Ethics Committee: To be composed of three most recent Past Presidents, appointed to three-year terms, the terms to be staggered.

 Section 7.
 Membership Committee: To be composed of a chairperson appointed by the Board of Directors.
-The chairperson shall appoint committee members as he/she sees fit.
+The chairperson shall appoint committee members as he/she/they sees fit.

 Section 8.
 Nominations Committee: To consist of the President (the Committee Chair), the President-Elect, and three other persons not on the Board of Directors, but appointed by the Board of Directors.

 Section 9.
 Publications Committee: To be composed of a chairperson appointed by the Board of Directors.
-The chairperson shall appoint committee members as he/she sees fit.
+The chairperson shall appoint committee members as he/she/they sees fit.

 Section 10.
 Registration Committee: To be composed of a chairperson appointed by the Board of Directors.
 The chairperson shall appoint committee members as he/she sees fit.